-My COVID Check-In: Conversation guide for caregivers
+My Health Check-in: Conversation guide for caregivers

-The My COVID Check-In form helps you to check in with the person you support and talk about how they are managing related to the COVID pandemic.
+The My Health Check-in form helps you to check in with the person you support and talk about how they are managing their health.
 It helps to identify concerns and can support the person in bringing these concerns forward to their family doctor.

 Use the form as a conversation guide and involve the person you support as much as possible by using supporting materials (e.g., videos, Easy Read, social stories, pictures).
-This guide explains why it is important to check-in on the topics listed in the My COVID Check-In form and provides tips for how to approach the conversation
+This guide explains why it is important to check-in on the topics listed in the My Health Check-in form and provides tips for how to approach the conversation